groovenauts/QueryItSmart/README.md

 ## Modify datasets

-See [models/README.md](models/README.md) to know how to customize datasets for Image search and Document search.
+See [models/README.md](models/README.md) to know how to customize datasets for Image search etc.